 Lotter believed this was sufficient data to diagnose autism, which was considered a behavioral condition at the time.
 He noted the initial prevalence of autism within a population of 4.5 in 10,000.

+This occurred in 1971 and from there, researchers began focusing on how autism impacts language.
 Ultimately, the influential work of Israel Kolvin, from the Nuffield Child Psychiatry Unit in Newcastle, eliminated the belief that children with autism had hallucinations.
-This occurred in 1971 and from there, researchers began focusing on how autism impacts language.
-Autism was then coined a communication disorder.
+This is when autism was coined a communication disorder.